 Edean Villa, RN

 As a cardiac EMT for seven years, Edean would frequently come through hospitals and see the variety of caring going on, and that’s why she got the urge to become a nurse.
-Twelve years later, all in the Emergency Department at Roger Williams Medical Center, she couldn’t be happier with her decision.
+Twelve years later, all spent in the Emergency Department at Roger Williams Medical Center, she couldn’t be happier with her decision.
 “I love the unknown in terms of what is coming next, every day is different, along with the challenges.
-And its not about the money, nursing is not for everyone, you have to be that person who cares.”
+And it’s not about the money as nursing is not for everyone.
+You have to be that person who cares.”
 Edean added that great co-workers, a great manager along with camaraderie and teamwork make it extra special.

 Chelsey Sarachick, RN

 Chesley has been a nurse in the Fatima Hospital Emergency Department for two years and she still loves the fast-paced environment.
-“Its all about teamwork here, everyone supports each other, answers questions, is willing to help and teach you, and that was from the first day I got here, which is very important to new grads who might be a little hesitant to ask too many questions.”
-She chose a career in nursing after seeing her family members go in and out of hospitals and witnessing the warmth and caring of the nurses.
+“It’s all about teamwork here.
+Everyone supports each other, answers questions, and is willing to help and teach you.
+That was from the first day I got here, which is very important to new grads who might be a little hesitant to ask too many questions.”
+She chose a career in nursing after seeing her family members go in and out of hospitals and witnessing the warmth and care of the nurses.
 That sold her along with the fact that she liked the sciences.
 She also says that employees are happy here and like their jobs, and that’s contagious.